 We will use Pupil Premium Grant to fund activities such as:

 Providing small group work with an experienced Teacher or suitably trained Teaching Assistant focussed on overcoming gaps in learning

 One to One tuition with a Teacher or Teaching Assistant

 Additional learning opportunities provided through trained Teaching Assistants or external agencies

 Wrap around care to allow homework to be supported

-An established ‘No Charging Policy’ already exists in school which ensures all children take part in the wide range of extra-curricular activities provided at Himbleton.
-However, if appropriate, Pupil Premium Grant will be used to fund an out of school hour’s activity.
+If appropriate, Pupil Premium Grant will be used to fund an out of school hour’s activities and educational visits.
 It will also be used to provide school uniform.

 The Governing Body will ensure that there is an annual statement to parents on how the Pupil Premium Grant has been used each year.
 This task will be carried out within the requirements published by the Department for Education.